Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Dry, Flaky Skin

-Cracked Skin Barrier
+Weakened Skin Barrier

 Slower Results

 Dry skin renews more slowly.
 Results may take 2-4 weeks longer in winter.
-Stay consistent—the soap still works.
+Stay consistent — the soap still works.

 Summer vs Winter: Quick Comparison